GabeItchy/Schooliosis/Science/Distance and Displacement/3032022 Velocity is Speed With Direction.md

 *In a speed-time graph, speed is on the y axis, time on the x axis
 ![[Pasted image 20220303090920.png]]
 If the graph is sloping upwards, the velocity is increasing.
 If the graph is sloping downwards, the velocity is decreasing. *

+**To find displacement from a graph, you find the area of the shape**